HomeArticlesComparisonPrepay vs Invest

 Calculator Loan Prepayment Calculator SIP Calculator, CAGR Calculator

 Prepaying a home loan means paying an additional lump sum toward the principal beyond your scheduled EMI.
-Because home loan interest is calculated on the outstanding balance, every rupee of prepayment immediately stops accruing future interest on that amount — this is a guaranteed, risk-free saving equal to your loan's interest rate.
+Home loan interest is calculated on the outstanding balance, so every rupee of prepayment stops accruing future interest on that amount immediately.
+That's a guaranteed, risk-free saving equal to your loan's interest rate.

-The Reserve Bank of India bans prepayment penalties on floating-rate home loans for individual borrowers, so there's no cost to prepaying any amount, any time.
-You typically get two choices after prepayment: keep the EMI the same and shorten the tenure (which saves the most total interest), or reduce the EMI and keep the original tenure (which improves monthly cash flow but saves less interest overall).
-For a ₹50 lakh loan at 8.5% with 15 years remaining, prepaying ₹5 lakh and choosing the shorter-tenure option saves roughly ₹9-10 lakh in total interest — a guaranteed return well above what a fixed deposit offers.
+The Reserve Bank of India bans prepayment penalties on floating-rate home loans for individual borrowers, so there's no cost to prepaying any amount at any time.
+You typically get two choices after prepayment: keep the EMI the same and shorten the tenure, which saves the most total interest, or reduce the EMI and keep the original tenure, which improves monthly cash flow but saves less interest overall.
+For a ₹50 lakh loan at 8.5% with 15 years remaining, prepaying ₹5 lakh and choosing the shorter-tenure option saves roughly ₹9-10 lakh in total interest, a guaranteed return well above what a fixed deposit offers.

-Prepayment makes the most sense when your loan's interest rate is on the higher side, when you're risk-averse, or when you're nearing retirement and want to eliminate a fixed monthly obligation before your income drops.
-The trade-off is illiquidity — once paid in, that money is locked into a reduced loan balance and isn't available for emergencies or other opportunities.
+Prepayment makes the most sense when your loan's interest rate runs on the higher side, when you're risk-averse, or when you're nearing retirement and want to eliminate a fixed monthly obligation before your income drops.
+The trade-off is illiquidity: once paid in, that money is locked into a reduced loan balance and isn't available for emergencies or other opportunities.
 Use the Loan Prepayment Calculator to see the exact interest saved for your loan amount, rate, and remaining tenure.

-Investing the surplus in a SIP instead of prepaying keeps your loan running at its original schedule while putting the money to work in equity mutual funds, aiming for returns that historically average 10-12% annually over long periods — higher than most home loan interest rates, especially after accounting for the Section 24(b) tax deduction that effectively lowers your loan's true cost.
+Investing the surplus in a SIP instead of prepaying keeps your loan running at its original schedule while putting the money to work in equity mutual funds, aiming for returns that historically average 10-12% annually over long periods.
+That's higher than most home loan interest rates, especially once you account for the Section 24(b) tax deduction that effectively lowers your loan's true cost.

-The catch is that this return is not guaranteed.
+The catch is that this return isn't guaranteed.
 Equity markets can deliver negative returns in any single year, and a downturn in the early years of your investment can take years to recover from.
-This is why the investing argument only holds up with a sufficiently long horizon — typically 7 years or more — so that short-term volatility averages out.
-On a ₹5 lakh investment over 15 years at an assumed 12% CAGR, your corpus could grow to roughly ₹27-28 lakh per the CAGR Calculator, substantially more than the ₹9-10 lakh interest saved by prepayment on the same amount — but that 12% figure is a historical average, not a promise.
+The investing argument only holds up with a sufficiently long horizon, typically 7 years or more, so short-term volatility has room to average out.
+On a ₹5 lakh investment over 15 years at an assumed 12% CAGR, your corpus could grow to roughly ₹27-28 lakh per the CAGR Calculator, substantially more than the ₹9-10 lakh interest saved by prepayment on the same amount.
+Remember that 12% figure is a historical average, not a promise.

-Investing also keeps your money more liquid than prepayment — mutual fund units can be redeemed if you need the cash, subject to exit load and capital gains tax, whereas prepaid loan principal cannot be "un-prepaid."
-This makes investing the better fit for borrowers with a stable income, an existing emergency fund, and enough risk tolerance to stay invested through market downturns without panic-selling.
+Investing also keeps your money more liquid than prepayment.
+Mutual fund units can be redeemed if you need the cash, subject to exit load and capital gains tax, whereas prepaid loan principal can't be "un-prepaid."
+That makes investing the better fit for borrowers with a stable income, an existing emergency fund, and enough risk tolerance to stay invested through market downturns without panic-selling.

 When to Choose Loan Prepayment

-Choose prepayment if your loan's interest rate is on the higher end (above 9-10%), if you're risk-averse and value certainty over a higher expected return, if you're within 5-7 years of retirement and want reduced fixed obligations, or if you don't yet have a 6-month emergency fund — debt reduction is a safer use of surplus than market exposure in that case.
+Choose prepayment if your loan's interest rate sits on the higher end, above 9-10%.
+It's also the better call if you're risk-averse and value certainty over a higher expected return, if you're within 5-7 years of retirement and want fewer fixed obligations, or if you don't yet have a 6-month emergency fund, since debt reduction is a safer use of surplus than market exposure in that case.

 When to Choose Investing

-Choose investing if your home loan rate is on the lower end (7-8.5%) and effectively reduced further by the Section 24(b) deduction, if your investment horizon is genuinely 7+ years, if you already have an adequate emergency fund, and if you're comfortable with your invested capital fluctuating in value without it triggering a panic decision to sell.
+Choose investing if your home loan rate sits on the lower end, 7-8.5%, and gets effectively reduced further by the Section 24(b) deduction.
+It also fits if your investment horizon runs genuinely 7 years or beyond, if you already have an adequate emergency fund, and if you can watch your invested capital fluctuate in value without it triggering a panic decision to sell.

 Our Verdict

-For a typical home loan at 8-8.5% with 10+ years remaining, investing the surplus in a SIP carries a higher expected outcome over the long run, but only for borrowers who genuinely won't be unsettled by market volatility along the way.
-For borrowers who value certainty, are risk-averse, or are within sight of retirement, prepayment remains the financially sound and psychologically simpler choice — it guarantees the savings shown on the Loan Prepayment Calculator with zero risk.
-A practical middle path many households choose is to split the surplus — prepay a portion for guaranteed savings and peace of mind, and invest the rest for growth.
+For a typical home loan at 8-8.5% with 10+ years remaining, investing the surplus in a SIP carries a higher expected outcome over the long run, but that only holds for borrowers who genuinely won't be unsettled by market volatility along the way.
+Borrowers who value certainty, who are risk-averse, or who are within sight of retirement tend to do better with prepayment: it guarantees the savings shown on the Loan Prepayment Calculator with zero risk attached.
+A practical middle path many households choose is to split the surplus, prepaying a portion for guaranteed savings and peace of mind, and investing the rest for growth.

 Key Terms